chettrick/stm32cubef4/Projects/STM32F429I-Discovery/Examples/ADC/ADC_RegularConversion_DMA/readme.txt

   @endverbatim

 @par Example Description

+This example describes how to use the ADC and DMA to transfer continuously converted data from ADC to memory.

 This example describes how to use the ADC3 and DMA to transfer continuously converted data from ADC3 to memory.